owang-bio/blog/content/python-for-forecast-analyst/dateutil_module.md

 # get the date of 6 month ago relative to current month
 six_month_ago = current_month + delta
 ```
 In this way, every time I run this script, I can always get the date of six month ago relative to current month, without the need to do any calculation or type in the date manually.
-It can also be helpful when you connect to database server with Python and need to composite SQL queries that involves relative dates.
+It can also be helpful when you connect to database server with Python and need to write SQL queries that involves relative dates.

 That's it for relativedelta() in dateutil module.
 Hope you find it useful!